Vendors and Products in the Event Stream Processing Market

 3. Apache Spark Streaming (Databricks)

-4. Apache Storm, Apache Heron (Twitter)
+4. Apache Storm, Apache Heron (X, formerly Twitter)

 5. Drools Fusion (Red Hat)